 The EU has strict laws governing the protection of personal data, including the use of such data in the context of direct marketing activities.
-For more information on these rules, please see the privacy section above.
+For more information on these rules, please see the Data Privacy section above.

 Distance Selling Rules

 In 2011, the EU overhauled its consumer protection legislation and merged several existing rules into a single rulebook - “the Consumer Rights Directive”.
-The provisions of this Directive have been in force since June 13, 2014, and replaced EU rules on distance selling to consumers and doorstep selling along with unfair contract terms and consumer goods and associated guarantees.
+The provisions of this Directive have been in force since June 13, 2014.
 The Directive contains provisions on core information to be provided by traders prior to the conclusion of consumer contracts.
 It also regulates the right of withdrawal, includes rules on the costs for the use of means of payment and bans pre-ticked boxes.
-Companies are advised to consult the relevant sections of EU Member States' Country Commercial Guides and to contact the Commercial Service at the U.S. Mission to the European Union for more specific guidance.

 In 2013, the EU adopted rules on Alternative Dispute Resolution which provide consumers the right to turn to quality alternative dispute resolution entities for all types of contractual disputes including purchases made online or offline, domestically or across borders.
-A specific Online Dispute Resolution Regulation will set up an EU-wide online platform to handle consumer disputes that arise from online transactions.
-The platform will be operational at the end of 2015.
+A specific Online Dispute Resolution Regulation, operational in January 2016, sets up an EU-wide online platform to handle consumer disputes that arise from online transactions.

 Distance Selling of Financial Services